 'De Ontdekking' was published in cooperation with the Anne Frank Foundation in February 2003 and got wide media attention.
 Heuvel made a follow-up in 2007 that dealt with the Holocaust in general, called 'De Zoektocht'.
 He finished his World War II trilogy with 'De Terugkeer', about the Dutch Indies during the war.
 Heuvel continued with 'Frontstad Rotterdam', an oblong comic about the bombing of Rotterdam in 1940, created in commission of the War-Resistance Museum in Rotterdam.
 Other educational comic projects include 'De Zaak Sven' (about stalking) and 'Lila & Kross', a comic for the Amsterdam Public Transport Company written by Patty Klein.

 In 2007, Eric made the newspaper strip 'Bureau Warmoesstraat' in cooperation with ex-police officer Piet Middelkoop in Het Parool.
 The series consisted of comic adaptations of real anecdotes about the notorious Warmoesstraat police station in the 1980s.
-Heuvel was also present in the relaunched Eppo magazine with a new 'January Jones' story (2009) and 'Alleen Op De Wereld', a new comic written by Rob van Bavel.
-Since 2012 he also makes a comic called 'Carbeau, Barones & Bolides' with Noël Ummels.
-The comic was originally published in Autoweek, but it is published in Eppo since 2014.
+Heuvel was also present in the relaunched Eppo magazine from 2009 with new 'January Jones' stories.
+With Rob van Bavel, he made the story 'Alleen Rond De Wereld', about a young girl who sails the world on her own.